binnes/WiFiMeshRaspberryPi/part2/WIFIBRDG.md

 ## Configuring the Access point and bridging to br0 interface

 1. Install additional software to run the access point using command ```sudo apt-get install -y hostapd```
-2. Edit file **/etc/hostapd/wlan1.conf** as root user and set the content to:, you need to create this file, and set the user and set the content to: as:
+2. Edit file **sudo vi /etc/hostapd/wlan1.conf** as root user and set the content to:

     ```text
     interface=wlan1